ADIVADER19/ADIVADER19/README.md

 * Huge Star Wars fan (The Empire Strikes Back is a masterpiece!)
 * Passionate chess player.
 Always up for a game!
+* Paleo nerd and a big Barca fan.
+* Competitive Pokemon player.

 ---